 For example, an SDE with a linear drift rate has the form:

 vector-valued function and B is an

 As an alternative, consider a drift-rate specification expressed in mean-reverting form:

-function of mean reversion speeds (that is, rates of mean reversion),
+mean reversion speeds (that is, rates of mean reversion), and L

 Similarly, consider the following diffusion-rate specification:

-matrix-valued function.
-Each diagonal element of D is
+function.
+Each diagonal element of D is the corresponding element

-function of instantaneous volatility rates.
-Each row of V corresponds
+instantaneous volatility rates.
+Each row of V corresponds to a

-to a particular state variable, and each column corresponds to a particular
+particular state variable, and each column corresponds to a particular Brownian

 The parametric specifications for the drift and diffusion-rate functions associate parametric restrictions with familiar models derived from the general SDE class, and provide coverage for many models.